 - 2 tablespoons fresh basil, chopped or 1 teaspoon dried basil

 - 1 cup fresh green beans, cut into 1-inch pieces (French are my favorite)

 - Red pepper flakes or cayenne pepper, to taste

 - Fresh Parmesan cheese for garnish, to taste

-- In a blender or food processor, combine the diced tomatoes and RoTel diced tomatoes, pulse about 4 times.
+- In a blender or food processor, combine 10 ounces diced tomatoes and 10 ounces RoTel diced tomatoes, pulse about 4 times.
 You don't want the tomatoes completely smooth, a little chunky is great.

-- In a medium dutch oven or stock pot, bring the beef broth to a low boil.
+- In a medium dutch oven or stock pot, bring 8-10 cups of beef broth to a low boil.
 Add the pureed tomatoes and boil again.

-- Add the tortellini, basil, green beans and red pepper flakes or cayenne pepper.
+- Add 1 ½ cups tortellini, 2 Tablespoons basil, 1 cup green beans and red pepper flakes or cayenne pepper.
 Simmer until tortellini is ready, about 10 minutes.

 - Serve with Parmesan cheese grated on top.